“What do you call a pig that does karate?”

 “You know what you should do?
 Skip from one end of Michigan Avenue to the other.
 Then you’ll see how magnificent that mile can be.”
 Why don’t more people skip, she wanted to know.
 “Show me a skipper who’s not smiling,” she said.
 She had a point.

-Don’t know which was more therapeutic, the dry heat or her wisdom.
+I don’t know which was more therapeutic, the dry heat or her wisdom.
 I’d sit there until beads of sweat trickled down my chest or until stress trickled out of me.
 Walking to Lakeshore Athletic Club made for a little pilgrimage.
 Socializing, steaming, working out.
-Had to make time for it all.
+I had to make time for it all.
 So much more than a gym, Lakeshore’s where I belonged.
 Forgot my shorts, worked out in jeans.
 No one said a lick about it.
 I love that.

 There was the woman who lost 70 pounds walking.
 She did no other exercise and lost 70 pounds.
 She arrived at New Year’s with fire in her eyes and a laser focus.
 One day, in August, saw her packing up.